Service Above Self

 The Highland Rotary Club is one of the leading service organizations in the community, serving as a positive resource for the local community and expanding our humanitarian support internationally.
 As a service leader in the community, we make a difference in the lives of many people during their time of need and work to foster our service ethics with our youth.

 We were honored to present the Highland Hose Co.
 No. 1 Fire District with a check for $10,000 to aid in the purchase of safety equipment.
-The funds were raised through the generosity of our sponsors of and participants in our first-ever golf outing to benefit first responders.
+The funds were raised through the generosity of our sponsors of and participants in our first-ever golf outing in May 2023 to benefit first responders.
 Special thanks to our title sponsor JSP Home Services.

 Read more about it here and be on the lookout for details about next year’s event which is being planned already!